The gateway is an intentional control point, not an accident

 Where it runs and network isolation

 MCP Manager is operated as a managed cloud service under Usercentrics’ security program.
-As a newer product in the Usercentrics family, it runs under that same program; Usercentrics maintains a comprehensive set of security and privacy certifications, and you can review its security posture, controls, and certifications at the Usercentrics Trust Center — including the infrastructure-security controls.
-For teams that want to constrain the network path, the gateway can present static egress IP addresses, which you can find at Security → IP addresses.
+As a newer product in the Usercentrics family, it runs under that same program; Usercentrics maintains a comprehensive set of security and privacy certifications, and you can review MCP Manager’s security posture, compliance reports (SOC 2 Type 2 + HIPAA, ISO 27001:2022, TISAX Level 3), and live controls at the MCP Manager enterprise security page — and the broader Usercentrics Trust Center for infrastructure-level controls.
+For teams that want to constrain the network path, the gateway can present static egress IP addresses, which you can find at enterprise/ip-ranges (a machine-readable JSON feed is also available).
 Allowlist that traffic at your firewall and an upstream — or a Managed server you run yourself — accepts connections only from MCP Manager.
-Workstation servers never need an inbound hole at all: they reach the gateway through an encrypted outbound tunnel, so a local server is never exposed to the internet.Identity, authorization, and break-glass
+Workstation servers never need an inbound hole at all: they reach the gateway through an encrypted outbound tunnel, so a local server is never exposed to the internet.An example: Okta SSO, an AWS Bedrock guardrail, a SIEM

 The security of the path is not only cryptographic.
 Every call is authenticated, authorized against the caller’s teams and roles, and brokered to the upstream under a specific identity — so each action is attributed to a real person in the log.
 And every layer of a connection carries anenabled toggle checked on every request with no caching, giving you instant break-glass cut-offs: disable an identity, a connection, a host, a server, or a whole gateway and it stops at once, with nothing deleted.
 See Runtime Protections.